andOneBasketball/Jackpet-Agent/doc/game-design/reward-rules.md

 ## Jackpot Contribution

-- When a player receives no payout, **1% of the ticket fee** is added to the jackpot pool.
+- Losing rounds add **1% of the ticket fee** to the on-chain jackpot pool.
-- The jackpot pool grows organically through gameplay and can only be reduced through predefined reward rules.
+- The jackpot pool grows organically through autonomous gameplay and can only be reduced according to predefined rules.

 ## Rule Enforcement

-All reward rules are enforced entirely on-chain:
+All reward rules are **strictly enforced on-chain** via smart contracts:

-- All game rules and parameters are defined and enforced by on-chain smart contracts, and any changes must go through transparent, on-chain governance processes.
+- Rules are executed automatically by the agent under the ERC-7715 permission.
-- There are no discretionary or manual payouts.
-All rewards and jackpot distributions are executed strictly according to publicly verifiable contract logic.
+- No discretionary or manual payouts exist; every reward and jackpot distribution is fully verifiable.
-- No individual or entity, including the project team, can influence or manipulate the outcome of any game round once it has started.
+- Neither the project team nor any external party can influence or manipulate outcomes once a round starts.

-This guarantees that every player is treated equally under the same transparent rules.
+This guarantees **equal treatment for all players**, full transparency, and trust-minimized agentic gameplay.